 As you probably know, the Tibetan New Year — Losar — is coming up.
-On February 19, 2015 Tibetans will celebrate the start of the year 2142, a wood sheep year in the Tibetan calendar.
+On February 9, 2016 Tibetans will celebrate the start of the year 2143, a Fire Monkey year in the Tibetan calendar.
 [Note: The date of Losar in other years will be different.
 You can always view the dates for the current year at our Tibetan holidays post.]

 Last week, a reader posted on our Tibetan Culture Facebook page that she’d love to learn how to set up a proper altar for Losar.
 The reader, Tenzin, asked if we would consider writing some blog posts about how to prepare for Losar.
 (For a full how-to guide for celebrating Losar, see our post Losar – Tibetan New Year.)